 A DMX splitter can also protect your console in the event that you connect a faulty light up to it!
 I recently was talking with another lighting designer, and he shared with me a story of a client who fried a $15,000 lighting console because they hooked it up to a cheap LED fixture.

 The LED fixture was not a name brand, and something went wrong internally, sending voltage down the DMX line and killing the DMX chip in the console.
 Not cool, and an inexpensive DMX splitter would have taken the heat instead of the console had they used one!

 Some splitters will feature a 3-pin or 5-pin for each output.
 When a splitter has both 3 and 5-pin on one labeled output, you will need to either choose between a 3-pin or 5-pin, you cannot use both!

-When you have a fixture that has both a 3 Pin and 5 Pin Input/Output it is the same as working with a Splitter.
-You can have 3 Pin Output and 5 Pin Input or vice versa but you cannot have 2 Inputs and 2 Outputs.
+When you have a fixture that has both a 3-pin and 5-pin input/output it is the same principle as working with a splitter.

 You can’t use 3 and 5 pin DMX jacks on fixtures as a split!

-Lights can take up more Channels and when you need more than 512 Channels you’ll want to start a new DMX Universe.
+Lights these days can take up more channels than ever before, and when you need more than 512 Channels you’ll want to start a new DMX universe.